 Metabolic disorders represent the most common clinical category of etiologies, causing extremity pain from underlying PN conditions.

 Several causes of PN exist, but diabetes mellitus (DM) is the most common etiology.
 Other underlying etiologies worth considering include:

 At the time of diagnostic DM onset in patients, the literature reports about 10% to 20% of patients being concomitantly diagnosed with PN.
-However, studies analyzing DM patients at an increasing duration of stages of the disease in terms of chronicity report increasing prevalence rates for the DM and PN association.
-After 5 years, 26% have peripheral neuropathy, and at ten years, 41% of diabetic patients have neuropathy.
-The literature reports from 50% to 66% of DM patients will eventually develop PN at some point during their lifetime.
+However, studies analyzing patients with DM at an increasing duration of stages of the disease in terms of chronicity report increasing prevalence rates for the DM and PN association.
+After five years, 26% have peripheral neuropathy, and at ten years, 41% of patients with diabetes have neuropathy.
+The literature reports from 50% to 66% of patients with DM will eventually develop PN at some point during their lifetime.

 Transient hyperglycemia is often tolerated by normal compensatory physiological function and homeostatic mechanisms of blood sugar control.
 However, in chronically elevated states, it can have toxic effects such as neuropathy.
 For patients diagnosed early with type 1 diabetes mellitus, tight glucose control can reduce the risk of diabetic peripheral neuropathy by 78%, while typically, with a later diagnosis of long-standing hyperglycemia or type 2 diabetes, tight glucose control only reduces the risk by 5% to 9%.